A sweet, glazed cinnamon raisin bread, with a pretty cobblestone effect. An easy and delicious bread!

 - 1 large egg yolk, at room temperature

 - 2 1/4 cups bread flour , or unbleached all-purpose flour, spooned and levelled, plus more as needed

 - 1/2 cup salted unsalted butter, very soft (but not melted)

 - 1/2 cup light brown sugar, firmly packed

 - 2 teaspoons ground cinnamon

 - 1/2 cup raisins, plumped (see instructions)

 - 1 cup icing/confectioners' sugar

-Preheat the oven to 350°F, with a rack in the centre of the oven.
+- Preheat the oven to 350°F (regular bake setting/not fan assisted) with a rack in the centre of the oven.
 Bake the loaf for 35 to 45 minutes, until an instant-read thermometer registers 190°F. Transfer to a rack and cool in the pan for 15 minutes, then turn the loaf out of the pan onto a piece of parchment paper to cool completely.